Jlin8002/particle_filter_project/README.md

 **Team: Jason Lin and Adam Weider**

+### TurtleBot3 localizes itself with the help of the particle filter

+![particle filter run](media/particle_filter.gif)

+The above run was performed with 5000 particles, rather than the normal 10,000, in order to have the cloud follow TurtleBot more closely during the demonstration.

 ## Setup

 This project uses `pipenv` for local package management.
-[Read here](docs/SETUP.md) for instructions on how to perform setup.
+[Read here](docs/setup.md) for instructions on how to perform setup.

-### TurtleBot3 localizes itself with the help of the particle filter

-![particle filter run](media/particle_filter.gif)

-The above run was performed with 5000 particles, rather than the normal 10,000, in order to have the cloud following closer to TurtleBot during the demonstration.

 ## Objectives